My best recipe for Birthday Trifle, and why it requires a new name

 I drove home, but stopped in the graveyard that is just around the corner from our house and sat there and prayed and bawled for a long time.
 I didn’t want the kids to see me crying.
 I knew it would be upsetting to them, and I knew that I had to get it all out before I went home.

-Well, as you know by now–little Mack was born absolutely perfect in every way, and in fact (except for a chronically smart mouth) is as healthy and delightful as he can be.
+Our Little Mack was born absolutely perfect in every way, and in fact (except for a chronically smart mouth) is as healthy and delightful as he can be.
 I felt better during my pregnancy, in fact, than I did during any of the others.
 Everything went smoother and better than I expected.
 And I had a newborn baby boy at 40–something--that everybody figured was my grandbaby.
 That hurt at the time, since I wasn’t even a grandma yet, but I was so dizzily happy that my new baby was perfect and beautiful and without any “chromosomal abnormalities” that I didn’t care that folks thought he was Bethie’s baby (she was a mature 16 at the time).
 Well, not too much.

 malafirst